 - To the skillet, add broccoli florets and a pinch of salt and cook, stirring often, for 3 to 5 minutes.
 Add the cooked chicken.
 Ensure everything is spread out relatively evenly.

 - Whisk the egg mixture once more, then pour over the broccoli chicken mixture (if there are any clumps of shredded cheese, just spread it out).
 Allow the frittata to cook on the stovetop for about 2 minutes, then place into the oven to bake for 18 to 20 minutes or until the frittata is cooked through (the internal temperature reaches 165 degrees Fahrenheit in the centre of the frittata when checked with an instant-read food thermometer).
-When a toothpick or wooden skewer is inserted in the centre of the frittata, it comes out clean (no wet egg).
-The frittata will turn slightly golden on top and will puff up as it bakes but will deflate slightly once it starts to cool.
+When a toothpick or wooden skewer is inserted in the centre of the frittata, it should come out clean (no wet egg).
+The frittata will turn slightly golden brown on top and will puff up as it bakes but will deflate slightly once it starts to cool.

 - Once the frittata is cooked, use a silicone spatula to loosen it around the edges of the skillet.
 Cut into slices and serve.
 Enjoy!Note: If you want to remove the frittata from the skillet, once the frittata is out of the oven, simply run a rubber spatula around the edges of the frittata, then gently run a straight-edge spatula underneath it to loosen.
 Using oven mitts, holding onto the skillet's handle, tip the pan up slightly and use a straight-edge spatula to guide the frittata out of the pan and slide it onto a large plate.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.